-Schedule FID-D, Annual Withholding of Net Income From a Fiduciary Detail Report, reporting the details for all recipients that it distributes taxable New Mexico net income.
-If the income distributed is not taxable to the recipient, as in the case of some grantor trusts, including living trusts, the distributed income is not included on that schedule.
+The estate or trust must report the details for all recipients to whom it distributes taxable New Mexico net income.
+If the distributed income is not taxable to the recipient, as in the case of some grantor trusts, including living trusts, the distributed income is not included on the FID-D schedule.